Skip to content

 Four stages, auditable cash bridge at each gate.

 The model projects the business forward monthly through 2029 across four stages.
 Each stage has a defined capital injection, a defined milestone, and a projected cash bridge that balances to the consolidated cash flow statement.
-This is the exact bridge the Executive Summary dashboard tab prints — no second set of numbers.
+This is the same bridge the Executive Summary dashboard prints — no second set of numbers.

 Stage cash bridge — consolidated CF components, stage totals